-In light of recent events in France (May-July 2019) where top-leaders from France Télécom are on trial based on a wave of suicides – this article has been updated from an original post in March 2017
+In light of events in France (December 2019) where top-leaders from France Télécom, since named Orange, were convicted guilty and jail sentenced based on a wave of suicides – this article has been updated.

 At present – mid-July 2019, the court has heard the accounts from several families of those who took their own lives.
 Trials have lasted for two and a half months.